CoderCouple/jax-rs-project/README.md

 # jax-rs-project
 # Ref: https://github.com/silvae86/IntelliJ13.0-JerseyWS

-To create this kind of project using Maven.
+To create this kind of project using Maven follow steps mentioned below.

 1) Create a Maven project with archetype 'webapp'